kiranvad/polyphase/readme.md

 plt.show()
 ```

-If you would like to run a multi-node parallel high-throughput computation use the serial version by replacing the compute line as below:
+If you would like to run a multi-node parallel high-throughput computation use the serial version instead by replacing the compute line as below:
 ```python
 output = phase.serialcompute(3, configuration,meshsize )
 ```